Lila-Kuhlt/That-time-I-got-reincarnated-as-a-barn/concept/README.md

+# Concept Design

+The game is a tower defense game centered around harvesting plants.

-## Instances
+## Entities

+- player
+- enemies
+- projectiles

 ### Player

+- can walk around on the map
-Has scythe to harvest plants
+- has scythe to harvest plants
+- can walk through plants, but not through buildings/towers or blockers
+- camera follows player

-### UI
+## UI

 - Player Inventory / Hotbar?
 - Farmhouse / Center Inventory
+- Building inventory + stats/info

-### Grid
+## Grid

-**Tiles**
+- 2D rectangular grid
-- Wasteland
+- top-down view

+### Tiles

-    Land where no plants can be placed
+- Wasteland: Land where no plants can be placed
-- Farmland
-    Land where plants can be placed
+- Farmland: Land where plants can be placed
 - Plants (Wheat, Tomatos, ...)
 - Blocker (Rocks, Trees, River, ...)

-### Buildings
+## Buildings

-- Center / Farmhouse
-    Where seeds/harvested plants will be brought to fill up ammunition (and research)
+- Center / Farmhouse: where seeds/harvested plants will be brought to fill up ammunition (and research)

-- Towers
-    Will be used to attack enemies using harvested plants / seeds
+- Towers: will be used to attack enemies using harvested plants / seeds

+## Plants/Crops

+- 4 base crops: corn, tomato, salad, ???
+- growth stages
+  - seeds (cannot be harvested)
+  - growing (cannot be harvested)
+  - ripe (can be harvested)
+  - rotten (can be harvested, but gives nothing)
+- different crops have different modifiers
+  - as ammunition: area of effect, damage, fire rate, ... (stats)
+  - while growing: damage, fire rate, ... (multipliers)
+    - seeds: none
+    - growing: slight buffs
+    - ripe: full buffs
+    - rotten: none
+- plants can be crossed/mutated to combine effects ("research")